Art inSight Inc., Adventures in Art History

 a cluster of Dougherty's signature willow-sapling forms, involving 6 tons of material and the help of 150 volunteers

-COLORADO
+COLORADO SPRINGS

 Colorado Springs Fine Arts Center at Colorado College •